jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_install.md

 Default installation folder for the Diagnostic Server (32bit and 64bit systems): C:\Program Files\Dell\Diagnostic Server

 During a Typical install the diagnostic server can be installed remotely.
 Consider installing the Spotlight Diagnostic Server on a computer that is always switched on.
-Some services require Internet access; see Spotlight services requiring Internet access.
+Some Spotlight Diagnostic Server functionality requires Internet access.

 #### Diagnostic Server Account